Dirtybiz/Portfolio/README.md

 Hello everybody I am Tatyana and I am an aspiring data analyst.
 Welcome to my Porfolio where I would be showcasing my skills and applying them to real world projects.

 ## **About Me**
-- Data Analyst
+- Data Analyst👩🏾‍💻
--  North Carolina A&T State University
+-  North Carolina A&T State University🐶💙💛

   ### Skills
   - SQL